Cheniere Caminada, Louisiana: Community

 By 1893 the geographically isolated and predominantly French speaking community had between 1,500 and 1,600 men, women, and children that included Creoles from New Orleans, Acadians from Lafourche Parish, Italian immigrants, displaced Germans and Prussians, non-Acadian French, and some of Spanish descent.
 The religion was predominantly Catholic and the missionary priest, Fr.
 Gaston d’Espinosa, served from 1883 until 1889 had established the Notre Dame du Lourdes, Our Lady of Lourdes and his successor was Fr.
 Ferdinand Grimeau.
 The community, mainly fishermen, supplied seafood and mainly oysters to New Orleans.
 Some fishing camps, a few residents, and some bait shops is mainly all that can be seen as the Grand Isle bridge is approached.

-The island is situated west of Grand Isle, protruding into the Gulf of Mexico, approximately 55 miles from New Orleans by boat, at the southern tip of Jefferson Parish.
+The island is situated west of Grand Isle, protruding into the Gulf of Mexico as the Caminada Headland, approximately 55 miles from New Orleans by boat, at the southern tip of Jefferson Parish.
 Aside from oysters the island also supplied sugar cane and oranges for market but the main industry was supplying oysters, shrimp and crabs to New Orleans restaurants.